Hip pain in equestrian sports — what helps?

 Here are some simple exercises you can do yourself:

-• Tilt your pelvis : While sitting or lying down, slowly move your pelvis forward and backward.
+• Pelvic tilt : While sitting or lying down, slowly move your pelvis forwards and backwards.

 • Adductor stretch : While sitting, place the soles of your feet together and let your knees fall outwards.